 What is the Best Home Insulation?

-For homeowners searching for more ways to insulate their homes, there are many different options.
-In order for homeowners to choose the best type of insulation, there are a couple of things that should first be determined.
-These determinations are where the insulation needs to be added, and the recommend R-values for the areas that need to be insulated.
-R-values are defined as the capacity of an insulating material to resist heat flow.
+For homeowners searching for more ways to insulate their homes, there are many options.
+For homeowners to choose the best type of insulation, there are a couple of things that should first be determined.
+We recommend R-values for the areas that need to be insulated.
+R-values are the capacity of an insulating material to resist heat flow.
 The higher the R-value, the greater the insulating power.
-There are three significant forms of insulation that can be applied: cellulose, fiberglass and spray foam.
+Three significant forms of insulation can be applied: cellulose, fiberglass, and spray foam.
 A consultation with an insulation expert will do wonders for determining the best option for your home.

 What is the Cheapest Insulation Material?

 Insulation is an affordable way to save money and make the home more comfortable.
-In terms of finding the cheapest insulation material, homeowners would do well to select their preferred type of insulation, and then shop various different sources for the best possible price.
+In finding the cheapest insulation material, homeowners would do well to select their preferred type of insulation, and then shop various sources for the best possible price.
 Insulation materials range from hefty fiber materials such as fiberglass, rock and slag wood, cellulose, and natural fibers to rigid foam boards and shiny foils.
-Fiberglass, which is made from very fine glass fibers, is one of the most common forms of insulation material.
-It is usually found in two contrasting types of insulation: blanket and loose-fill.
+In particular, fiberglass consists of excellent glass fibers and is one of the most common forms of insulation material.
+Such glass is prevalent in two contrasting types of insulation: blanket and loose-fill.
 It is also available as rigid boards and duct insulation.
-A qualified roofing technician can give you a purview of what the cheapest insulation material is that would benefit your home, customizing your options.
+A qualified roofing technician can give you a purview of the cheapest insulation material that would benefit your home, customizing your options.

 What Happens If You Touch Insulation?

-Fiberglass insulation appears far more harmless than it actually is.
+Fiberglass insulation appears far more harmless than it is.
 Pink, cotton candy-colored fiberglass insulation contains many thousands of small shards of glass and sand.
-These shards can easily make their way into people’s eyes, skin or lungs.
+These shards can easily make their way into people’s eyes, skin, or lungs.
 Fiberglass insulation is not safe to touch with bare hands.
 People report a stinging sensation that quickly develops into burning and itching.
-It is recommended that anyone encountering or using fiberglass insulation wear protective, well-fitted eyewear, heavy-duty gloves, a dust mask, loose-fitting clothing that covers the entire body, and a hat to keep such particles out of the hair.
+Experts recommend that anyone encountering or using fiberglass insulation wear protective, well-fitted eyewear, heavy-duty gloves, a dust mask, loose-fitting clothing covering the entire body, and a hat keep such particles out of the hair.

 What is the Best Insulation for Under the House?

-Just like the attic, the crawl space under the home should be well insulated in order to maximize home energy efficiency.
-Fiberglass insulation batts or rolls are the most economical and easiest DIY choice for insulating between the floor joist in a crawl space.
-According to the U.S. Department of Energy, R-11 (3 ½”) insulation is recommended under floors for homes in warm climates.
-For homes in cold climates, the R-25 (6” to 8”) is preferable.
-The insulation should be installed with the paper vapor barrier facing upwards toward the heated living space.
+Like the attic, the crawl space under the home needs quality insulation to maximize home energy efficiency.
+Fiberglass insulation batts or rolls are the most economical and most straightforward DIY choice for insulating between the floor joist in a crawl space.
+The U.S. Department of Energy recommends R-11 (3 ½”) insulation under floors for homes in warm climates.
+For properties in cold temperatures, the R-25 (6” to 8”) is preferable.
+Installation should consist of the paper vapor barrier facing upwards toward the heated living space.

 How Long Does it Take to Insulate a House?